 How to Learn iPhone Programming.
 Start Developing iOS Apps Today: Introduction.
-Start Developing iOS Apps Today provides the perfect starting point for creating apps that run on iPad, iPhone, and iPod touch.
+Start Developing iOS Apps Today is the perfect starting point for creating apps that run on iPad, iPhone, and iPod touch.

 View this guide’s four short modules as a gentle introduction to building your first app—including the tools you need and the major concepts and best practices that will ease your path.
-The first three modules each end with a tutorial, where you’ll implement what you’ve learned.
+The first three modules end with a tutorial, where you’ll implement what you’ve learned.
 At the end of the last tutorial, you’ll have created a simple to-do list app.
-After you’ve built your first app in this guide and are considering your next endeavor, read the fourth module.
+After you build your first app and before you start your next endeavor, read the fourth module.
 It explores the technologies and frameworks you might want to adopt.
-Even though it takes you through every step of building a simple app, to benefit most it helps to be acquainted with computer programming in general and with object-oriented programming in particular.
+Even though it takes you through every step of building a simple app, to benefit most from this guide, it helps to be acquainted with computer programming in general and with object-oriented programming in particular.

 BasicBuild your games or apps in record time and start monetizing with in-app purchases or ads.BUY $16/monthProPro adds advanced graphics, all Corona Plugins, analytics and much more.BUY $49/monthEnterpriseCall any native library (C++/Objective-C/Java) from your Corona app and do offline builds.CONTACT US Download Corona and you are automatically a Corona SDK Starter.

 You can build and publish your apps for free.Upgrade to Basic, Pro or Enterprise when you are ready for more functionality.
 Do you have existing apps?
 CoronaCards lets you take Corona’s richness and ease-of-use to any native app.
 Read on to learn why Corona SDK is the leader for 2D apps and games… App Cooker - Design, Mockup, Prototype, Draft or Wireframe App Interfaces. iMockups for iPad.
 Blueprint.
 Mockups.
 Take a second.

 Let it sink in.
 The first impression might be disorienting.
 There are very few interface elements on the screen.
 Start exploring however, and you'll find out that Mockups is filled with powerful yet only-visible-when-you-need-them features.
 Getting your ideas out should be effortless.
 We've been in business long enough that we think we have learned enough about ourselves, our product, our customers and our competitive space to be able to put a stake in the ground and tell the world what we're about.
 Our sweet spot: the ideation phase Mockups really shines during the early stages of designing a new interface.
 Mockups is zenware, meaning that it will help you get "in the zone", and stay there.

 Mockups offers the same speed and rough feel as sketching with pencil, with the advantage of the digital medium: drag & drop to resize and rearrange elements, make changes without starting over, and your work is clear enough that you'll make sense of them later.
-Skin: Ready to try it out?
-How to Submit Your App to Apple: From No Account to App Store, Part 1.
+Skin: How to Submit Your App to Apple: From No Account to App Store, Part 1.
 This post is also available in: Japanese This is a blog post by iOS Tutorial Team member Gustavo Ambrozio, a software engineer with over 20 years experience, including over three years of iOS experience.

 He is the founder of CodeCrop Software.
 You can also find him on Google+.
 Learn how to join the Apple Developer program and get your app on the App Store!
 This two-part tutorial series will document every step of becoming an Apple iOS developer – from literally no account, to published on the App Store!
 Ten Things To Think About When Designing Your iPad App - Smashing UX Design.
 Advertisement Like most well-designed things, the magic of an iPad app comes from a union of usefulness, usability and meaning.

 Games aside, the app must be useful by solving a problem that people actually have through the right set of functionality at the right time.
 It must be easy to use and, just as importantly, easy to get started using, without a lot of pesky setup and learning steps.
 And it must hold meaning for the user through visual beauty, an emotional connection, personal insights, etc. In this article, we won’t outline the entire design process for creating an iPad app, but we will explore 10 of the key things to think about when designing your app (and planning the design process).